10

 Tankmates

 Because this species is known to be relatively peaceful, you’ve got some options when it comes to tankmates, mbuna or otherwise.
+The most popular option are Synodontis catfish, which hail from similar h

 Quick, sturdy schooling fish that don’t mind hard water, notably rainbowfish, are known to work well with electric yellows.
 They’re not biotope-correct, but definitely a beautiful addition with their stunning colors!
-When it comes to other cichlids, the best choices are species that are also relatively peaceful.
-Peacock cichlids, blue dolphin cichlids and zebra cichlids are among your possible options.

 Keep in mind that the males of this species are known to display some territorial behavior, especially during spawning time.
 They will also chase females rather relentlessly, so be sure to keep your electric yellows in a harem that contains more females than males to disperse any aggression.